Exile Hill: Stratigraphy

-Exile Hill consists of Pliocene volcanic rocks that comprise two geological formations, both of which were deposited by volcanic eruptions during the second magmatic cycle of the Mount Edziza volcanic complex.
+Exile Hill consists of Pliocene volcanic rocks that compose two geological formations, both of which were deposited by volcanic eruptions during the second magmatic cycle of the Mount Edziza volcanic complex.
 The oldest geological formation, the 4.4-million-year-old Nido Formation, is subdivided into two geological members; the Kounugu Member is the main geological member at Exile Hill.
-Alkali basalt, hawaiite and picrite are the main rocks comprising the Kounugu Member, which erupted from at least four separate eruptive centres: Swarm Peak, Vanished Peak, Lost Peak and Exile Hill.
-The youngest geological formation, the 3.1-million-year-old Spectrum Formation, comprises mostly comendite, pantellerite and pantelleritic trachyte that erupted from the Spectrum Dome and much smaller satellitic centres such as Exile Hill.
+Alkali basalt, hawaiite and picrite are the main rocks composing the Kounugu Member, which erupted from at least four separate eruptive centres: Swarm Peak, Vanished Peak, Lost Peak and Exile Hill.
+The youngest geological formation, the 3.1-million-year-old Spectrum Formation, consists mostly of comendite, pantellerite and pantelleritic trachyte that erupted from the Spectrum Dome and much smaller satellitic centres such as Exile Hill.
 Exile Hill is the only eruptive centre of the Mount Edziza volcanic complex known to have been active during both the Nido and Spectrum eruptive periods, but the amount of lava erupted from it remains unknown.